Binge eating: Warning signs

-Typical warning signs of binge eating disorder include the disappearance of a large quantity of food in a relatively short period of time.
+Typical warning signs of binge eating disorder could include the disappearance of a large quantity of food in a relatively short period of time.
 A person who may be experiencing binge eating disorder may appear to be uncomfortable when eating around others or in public.
 A person may develop new and extreme eating patterns that they have never done before.
 These might include diets that cut out certain food groups completely such as a no dairy or no carb diet.
 Binge eating can begin after a first attempt at dieting.
 They might also steal or hoard food in unusual places.
 A person may be experiencing fluctuations in their weight.
 In addition, they may have feelings of disgust, depression, or guilt about overeating.
 Another possible warning sign of binge eating is that a person may be obsessed with their body image or weight.

 Furthermore, patients who binge eat may also engage in other self-destructing behaviours like suicide attempts, drug use, shop-lifting, and drinking too much alcohol.
 The onset of binge eating without dieting is linked to a higher risk of mental health issues and a younger age of onset.
 BED patients can experience comorbid psychiatric instability.